loomio/loomio-docs/user_manual/src/groups/starting_a_group/index.md

 # Starting a new group

-Starting a new group will depend upon your Loomio service:

-**On loomio.org - available globally**

-You can start a new Loomio group at any time on a free trial at:
-- loomio.com - click on the **Try Loomio for Free** button, or,
-- sidebar menu - click on **New group**.

-**On a regional service - limited availability**

-Loomio service running on local secure servers is available in some regions.
-See loomio.com/pricing for current details.

-Contact us to start a new Loomio group on a regional service.

-**On a private or self-hosted service**

 You can start a new Loomio group at any time from the sidebar menu - click on **New group**.

 ## Group details

-You can always return to change these by visiting **Edit group settings** on the **Settings** tab of your group page.

 ### Group name